PlayBrainWii/PlayBrain/README.md

 - [ ] 3-8 player support
 - [ ] An actual GUI interface (planned with libwiigui)
 - [ ] Traversal server alongside direct connections
-- [ ] Remove need for config.ini for connections
+- [ ] Remove need for configuring config.ini on PC for connections

 ---